-A native of St. John’s, Jasmine O’Brien recently moved home to Newfoundland with her husband, Andrew, and their daughter, Jade, to take a job as a Development Scientist with Chevron Canada.
+A native of St. John’s, Jasmine O’Brien recently moved home to Newfoundland with her husband, Andrew, and their daughter, Jade, to take a job as a Development Geologist with Chevron Canada.

 Is working in NL’s oil and gas industry rewarding?